 Working to support charitable organisations is part of our Quaker values.
 Students are involved in organising events for Red Nose Day, Children in Need, Macmillan Cancer Support and local charities.
 We believe this experience is essential to develop maturity and empathy.

-Download the Spring Term 2018 Activities Schedule
+Download the Summer Term 2018 Activities Schedule